 11. You see someone reading ‘The Year of Magical Thinking’ on the subway and you can’t help but casually interrupt them to share that you read it too, right after your husband died.

 12. People keep telling you that you need to take care of yourself and contemplate the deep impact of your loss because they assume you can’t possibly be self-reflective or introspective.

 So How Can I Help Myself as a Grieving Extrovert?

 1. Give yourself permission to go out and be with people.
 It is not something to feel guilty about and can really help in your healing.

 2. Plan for some alone time.
 That may not always come as naturally, but time to write, journal, meditate, and be with your thoughts can be very important.
 Carve out the time, even if it isn't easy.

 3. Tell your friends what you need.
 What you perceive as them avoiding you may be them trying to give you space that they assume you want or need.
 Let them know calls, texts, and get-togethers are appreciated.

-4. Don’t fool yourself into thinking that keeping busy = healthy grief.
+4. Don't fool yourself into thinking that keeping busy = healthy coping.
 Check out our post on the myth of keeping busy for more on this.